 Because of the close working relationship PAs have with physicians, PAs are educated in a medical model designed to complement physician training.
 PA students are taught, as are medical students, to diagnose and treat medical problems.

 Education consists of classroom and laboratory instruction in the basic medical and behavioral sciences (such as anatomy, pharmacology, pathophysiology, clinical medicine, and physical diagnosis), followed by clinical rotations in internal medicine, family medicine, surgery, pediatrics, obstetrics and gynecology, emergency medicine, and geriatric medicine.

-There are currently 136 accredited programs in the U.S., but an explosion of interest in the PA profession is resulting in the establishment of many new educational programs.
-All PA programs must meet the same curriculum standards.
+There are currently 234 accredited programs in the U.S. All PA programs must meet the same curriculum standards.

 A PA’s education doesn’t stop after graduation.
 PAs are required to take ongoing continuing medical education classes and be retested on their clinical skills on a regular basis.
 A number of postgraduate PA programs have also been established to provide practicing PAs with advanced education in medical specialties.